-This document governs the implementation and test project activities that will need to be executed in order to allow the AO to become Beneficiary of the TLN WRO.
+This document governs the implementation and test project activities that will need to be executed in order to allow the AO to become Beneficiary of the WRO.

 The implementation & test activities shall be considered as a Project, with a clear start and end date.

-The project can only start after a signed wholesale (pre-) contract between and the <Beneficiary>.
+The project can only start after a signed wholesale (pre-) contract between Wyre and the <Beneficiary>.

 The implementation and test activities can only start after an approved and signed completed Project Charter (see infra) by both parties.